Maximal green sequences for cluster-tilted algebras of finite representation type: Introduction

 \section{Introduction}

 This paper is the second of three papers on the problem of ``linearity'' of stability conditions, namely: Is the longest maximal green sequence for an algebra equivalent to one given by a ``central charge''?
 Although we do not address this question in this paper, we explain the motivation behind the series of papers of which this is a part.
-This version of the linearity question is the natural extension to infinite representation type of the conjecture of Reineke \cite{R} which asks if, for a Dynkin quiver, there is a ``slope function'' (a special case of a central charge) making all modules stable.
+The question originates from a conjecture by Reineke \cite{R} which asks if, for a Dynkin quiver, there is a ``slope function'' (a special case of a central charge) making all modules stable.
 Reineke wanted such a result because, when it holds, his formulas would then give an explicit description of a PBW basis for the quantum group $\cU_v(\frak n^+)$ for the Dynkin quiver.
-Yu Qiu partially answered this question by constructing a central charge for at least one orientation of each Dynkin quiver \cite{Q}.
+Yu Qiu partially answered this question by constructing a central charge for at least one orientation of each Dynkin quiver making all modules stable \cite{Q}.

 The linearity problem is explained in the first paper \cite{PartI} and solved in the third paper of this series \cite{AI} in three cases: (1) a hereditary algebra of affine type $\tilde A_{n-1}$, (2) type $A_n$ any orientation and (3) the $n$-cycle quiver modulo $rad^{n-1}$.
 The last example is well-known to be cluster-tilted of type $D_n$ and is thus among the ones discussed in this paper.